m3diaLib-Team/m3diaLib-CTR/README.md

 The m3diaLib (spelled media-lib) is split into 5 big modules, which can then be split into smaller parts:

 ### Core
 The core module contains all functionality for interacting with the system.
-It's features range from running and handling the app itself to displaying errors and running system applets.
+Its features range from running and handling the app itself to displaying errors and running system applets.

-**It's main features are:**
+**Its main features are:**
  * A class for running your homebrew app
  * Easy interaction with the system itself
  * Starting and running applets